azouaoui-cv/inf-224/README.md

 In the 4th step, I chose to be consistent by splitting Video and Photo in two files each (.cpp and .h extensions).
 The "play" method does not have any implementation in the Media class.
 It is indeed an abstract method.
 In doing so, the Media class becomes abstract.
 I will not be able to instantiate any Media object.
-I muss therefore get rid of the previous main.cpp version by commenting useless lines.
+I muss therefore get rid of the previous main.cpp version by commenting depreciated lines.

 In the 5th step, I will be using polymorphism to play each media on an array of media objects (be it photos or videos).